dghighfill/raspberry/README.md

 # Raspbery Pi Setup
 This is a GitHub repo to manage my raspberry pi passion.
-About every six months I pick up my Raspberry Pi, want to rebuild it from scratch and messaround with it.
+About every six months I pick up my Raspberry Pi, want to rebuild it from scratch and mess around with it.
 This repo is dedicated to expediting that setup.
-There are set of things that I have learned over the years to increas my productivity so I try to bake this into the setup so that I can be up and running as soon as possible.
+There are set of things that I have learned over the years to increase my productivity so I try to bake this into the setup so that I can be up and running as soon as possible.

 ## Guide
 * [Initial Setup](#initial-setup)